Analysis, Design and Software Architecture

 - Describe and apply object-oriented methods for analysis and design.

-- Explain the principles of software architecture, including the variety of common architectures and design patterns and their use.
+- Explain the principles of software architecture, including the variety of common architecture and design patterns and their use.

 - Explain and reflect on the different software development process models, practices, and techniques for software systems development that are covered in the course.

-- Explain and be able to execute all the primary facets of software development within software engineering including analysis, design, implementation, testing, validation, and verification
+- Explain and be able to execute all the primary facets of software development within software engineering including analysis, design, implementation, and testing.

 - Design and implement software using the C# programming language, including the use of C# data structures (arrays, collections, strings, regexp), delegates, events, generics, LINQ, data access, multi-processing and threading, distributed programming, testing and NUnit, user interface programming, and Web programming.